 Mineralization remains open along strike both to the western and eastern extents.
-Mineralization is both located within and associated with a metasedimentary lithologic corridor, associated with the PL-3B basement Electro-Magnetic conductor.
-Recent very positive drill results returning wide and strongly mineralized intersections from the R600W and the newly discovered R840W zone, located 480m and 765m respectively to the west along strike have significantly upgraded the prospectivity of these areas for further growth of the PLS resource on land to the west of the Triple R deposit.
-The recently discovered high-grade mineralization in the R1620E zone, located 300m to the east along strike has significantly upgraded the prospectivity for further growth of the PLS resource to the east of the Triple R deposit.
+Previous logging of drill core interpreted sequences of basement rocks to be meta-sedimentary (meta-pelitic and meta-semi-pelitic gneiss) but recent observations have changed this interpretation to represent varying degrees of altered mafic volcanic rocks.
+Mineralization is both located within and associated with mafic volcanic intrusives with varying degrees of silicification, metasomatic mineral assemblages and hydrothermal graphite.
+The graphitic sequences are, associated with the PL-3B basement Electro-Magnetic ("EM") Conductor.
+Recent very positive drill results returning wide and strongly mineralized intersections from the R840W zone, has allowed interpretation to merge the previously described R600W zone into the R840W zone.
+The R840W zone, located 495m to the west along strike of the Triple R deposit, currently has a defined strike length of 465m and is still open.
+Drill results within the R840W zone have significantly upgraded the prospectivity of these areas for further growth of the PLS resource on land to the west of the Triple R deposit.
+The recently discovered high-grade mineralization in the R1620E zone, located 270m to the east along strike has significantly upgraded the prospectivity for further growth of the PLS resource to the east of the Triple R deposit.

-Management's Discussion and Analysis For the nine month period ended March 31, 2016 (Expressed in Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis For the year ended June 30, 2016 (Expressed in Canadian dollars, unless otherwise noted)